atriumlts/subpixel/README.md

 ## Convolutions, transposed convolutions and subpixel convolutions

 Convolutional neural networks (CNN) are now standard neural network layers for computer vision.
-Transposed convolutions (sometimes refered as deconvolution) are the GRADIENTS of a convolutional layer.
+Transposed convolutions (sometimes referred to as deconvolution) are the GRADIENTS of a convolutional layer.
 Transposed convolutions were, as far as we know first used by Zeiler and Fergus [2] for visualization purposes while improving their AlexNet model.